jamesonfigcap1/eigenlayer-docs/docs/eigenda/operator-guides/eigenda-avs-installation-registration-and-upgrade.md

 Note: the script will use the `NODE_HOSTNAME` from [.env](https://github.com/Layr-Labs/eigenda-operator-setup/blob/2872d76b5e0b127400eb7e6dd16da362c7c142ba/.env.example#L63) as your current IP.

-If your operator fails to opt-in to EigenDA or is ejected by the Churn Approver then you may run the opt-in command again after the rate limiting threshold has passed.
+If your operator fails to opt-in to EigenDA or is ejected by the Churn Approver, then you may run the opt-in command again after the rate limiting threshold has passed.
 The current rate limiting threshold is 5 minutes.

 If you receive the error “error: failed to request churn approval ..
 Rate Limit Exceeded” you may retry after the threshold has passed.
 If you receive the error “insufficient funds”, you may increase your Operator’s delegated TVL to the required minimum and retry after the threshold has passed.